coolshare/CoolshareReactPubSub/README.md

 Description:

 	Communication among React components could be a pain in case you use react without Flux framework.
-Pub/Sub is a different solution similar to Redux:
+Pub/Sub, may not be the best but is a different solution similar to Redux:

 	 - publish in PubsubManager and Pulisher component are "Action Creator"
 	 - An event including a topicName with data is an "Action"